satoren/kaguya/docs/api_reference/luaref.rst

 LuaRef
 ==================================

-LuaRef is referenceto lua value. and retain reference count in Lua.It means not collect by gc.
+LuaRef has strong reference to lua value.
+It means not collect by gc.

 LuaRef has specialized 4 types.